KrashLeviathan/ud120-projects/README.md

 #### 5. Train and deploy the model in Google Cloud ML Engine

-Make sure to read the resources listed above about training/deploying a model to the cloud.
-There are certain requirements that must be met that aren't listed here.
-For example, the storage bucket must be regional (NOT multi-region), and you must set permissions for the Cloud ML Engine service to access the bucket.
+Make sure the [Google Cloud SDK](https://cloud.google.com/sdk/install) is installed and configured for your Google Cloud Platform instance.
+You also need to create a regional storage bucket, enable the appropriate APIs, set permissions, etc. Rather than diving into how to do all that, I'll let you use the resources listed above to read about all the GCP requirements for using ML Engine.

 ```bash
 ./tools/cmle-train.sh